You have decided you want to welcome a Vizsla into your home!

 They are breeding for one reason only – money.
 Amazingly, these “so called” breeders often charge more than the genuine breeders who take great care, and spare no cost, to insure that their dogs’ progeny are true representatives of the breed, that their lines have no apparent health issues and that their dogs have proper temperaments.

-They do not raise them in a loving environment.
+They often do not raise them in a loving environment.
 The first 8 weeks or a puppy’s life is so important as this is the period when he/she learns to socialise, trust and grow with confidence, and without fear, in a caring home.
 If young puppies are deprived of the proper care, love and interaction in those first crucial weeks of their lives many problems can occur later.

 If you are looking for a Vizsla, which for me is one of the most special dogs alive, make sure you research the breed.
 Remember that this breed is NOT for everyone!
 They are called Velcro dogs for a reason!

 Check with your local Kennel Club for Accredited breeders.